tolauwae/phd-thesis/src/oop/oop.typ

 //The _update_ function updates the store $s$ with the difference $\Delta$. % , its results is equal to $\Delta$ after $s$.

-    / step-invoke: #[When during stepping, the next instruction is a call to an action, the execution is transferred to the server device.
+    / step-transfer: #[When during stepping, the next instruction is a call to an action, the execution is transferred to the server device.
       The transfer function $a_transfer$ calculates the state $s'$ required to execute the action on the client.
       This state is passed to the server through the _invoke_ message, along with the arguments of the call $v^n$, and the function id $i$ to call.